 Your proposal should include:

-- Specifics on how your working at home will benefit the boss.
+Specifics on how your working at home will benefit your boss and the company.
 Start with any cost savings or increased earnings your telecommuting situation could bring.
-If your working at home will ease strain on company parking or office resources, point that out as well.
+If your working at home will ease the strain on company parking or office resources, point that out as well.
 Other benefits are increased productivity and less leave.
 For example, if your job includes sales or meeting clients, working from home might allow you to visit them more easily than traveling from the office.

-- Outline your work-at-home idea.
 Your proposal should list the days and times you plan to work from home, and what duties you'll be doing while away from the office.
 You should also include how your office can stay in touch with you and how your boss will know about the work you're doing.
 If you think you'll need to report to the office, offer check-ins, whereby you would come into the office for a couple of days per month.

-- Use research to prove the benefits of telecommuting.

 You can find many telecommuting studies online that show the cost savings and other benefits.
 If other companies in your industry have telecommuting programs, share that information as well.
 Also, research online webinar and video chat services.
 You can suggest to your boss that you can communicate via a live video stream if needed, which might ease any concerns that you'll be out of the loop due to not being in the office.

-- Give a trial period to test out your telecommuting situation.
+Offer a trial period to test out your telecommuting situation.
 Give a time that is long enough to work out any little problems, but not so long that your employer isn't willing to give it a test.
-If you're boss is still hesitant, consider reducing the time you're asking to be at home.
+If your boss is still hesitant, consider reducing the time you're asking to be at home.
 If you've asked to work at home full-time, instead ask to telecommute three days a week.
 If all goes well, you can ask for more time in the future.

 Make an appointment with your boss to share your proposal.
-Be professional and use your proposal to highlight the salient points when talking with your boss.
-Be prepared to answer questions.
-In most cases, he won't make a decision right then, so leave the proposal with him for further review.
-Before leaving, get a date to meet again to discuss his answer or any further issues.
+Be professional and use your proposal to highlight the salient points of your plan.
+Be prepared to answer questions and have realistic expectations.
+It's unlikely a decision will be made immediately.
+So, leave the proposal and schedule a follow-up meeting to discuss your proposal and answer any questions or concerns your boss might have.